 Yes.
 On the trial date of an eviction case, landlords are required to appear in court and prove that the statements asserted in the complaint are true.
-If there are witnesses required to prove any element of the case then they must be ready to appear on the trial date to testify.
+Witnesses required to prove any element of the case must be ready to appear on the trial date to testify.
 Only actual, in-court testimony of witnesses will be allowed.

 Our New Jersey landlord/tenant practice extends statewide, and includes prosecution and defense of eviction cases filed in the Superior Court of New Jersey, Landlord/Tenant Part in Bergen County, Essex County, Hudson County, Mercer County, Middlesex County, Morris County, Passaic County, Somerset County, Union County, and elsewhere in the Garden State.

-Contact our New Jersey landlord/tenant lawyers today, and one of our NJ litigation attorneys will respond to your inquiry within 24 – 48 hours.
-For urgent matters, please call us at (201) 498-0400.Print This Page
+Contact our NJ landlord tenant lawyers today.
+One of our attorneys will respond to your inquiry within 24 – 48 hours.
+For urgent matters, please call us at (201) 870-4938.